Lasers versus Radiofrequency Microneedling (RFM) for Acne Scars

 - Can’t be used off-face as safely as RFM

-Keep in mind that acne scars require multiple modalities such as TCA Cross, subcision, fillers, skincare, PRP, amniotic growth factors to achieve optimal results.
+Keep in mind that acne scars require multiple modalities such as TCA Cross, subcision, fillers, skincare, Blood Therapy Injections, amniotic growth factors to achieve optimal results.
 Multiple treatments are always required upfront, but also as the aging process causes collagen and fat pad volume loss.